-BRIGHAM YOUNG UNIVERSITY agreement is entered into this day of, 20 ("Effective Date") between Brig ty, a nonprofit corporation and educational institution ("BYU"), and (the "Experie erience Provider") located at I. PUR URPOSE.
-In order to facilitate internship opportunities and educational experiences for students, this greement is intended to govern the relationship between Experience Provider and BYU wi ent Interns from BYU in an internship arrangement with the Experience Provider. th respect to stu- 2.
-GEN ENERAL CONSIDERATIONS.
-2.1 rience Provider will provide supervision, facilities, and instruction that help students "Intern") acquire skills and knowledge related to their chosen field of study or occupa s of BYU (each an ation. r the Experience 2.3 oordinator") for as and addresses J. Others may be For experience provider For BYU: 201 2121 Phone: Phone: Email: Email: 2.4 BYU and the Experience Provider agree to indemnify each other from any claims or l reasonable attorneys' fees, due to their respective negligent acts or omissions arising for mance of this Agreement.
-Each party further agrees to have in effect insurance covers underwrite this promise of indemnity. from the perforage to adequately 2.5 Neither BYU nor the Experience Provider will be responsible nor held liable for any colosses, damages, injuries, adverse events or outcomes arising out of or caused only by actions, inactions or negligence.
-If, however, such claims disputes, losses, damages, in events or outcomes are the result of the joint fault of both the Experience Provider a gation of each party to indemnify the other hereunder shall be limited to the extent of ing party's respective fault. the other party's njuries, adverse nd BYU, the obli- 2.6 This Master Agreement is not intended and shall not be construed to create the relati servant, employee, partnership, joint venture or association between BYU and the Exvider and their employees, Interns, or agents; but rather is an Agreement by and amodent contractors.
-Each Intern is placed with the Experience Provider in order to rece experience as part of the academic curriculum; duties performed by an Intern are no sperience Pro- ong two indepen- ive educational an employee of the Experience Provider but rather in fulfillment of the academic requirements of the educational experience and are performed under direct supervision by the Experience Provider's personnel.
+BRIGHAM YOUNG UNIVERSITY This agreement is entered into this day of, 20 ("Effective Date") between Brigham Young University, a nonprofit corporation and educational institution ("BYU"), and (the "Experience Provider") located at 1.
+PURPOSE.
+In order to facilitate internship opportunities and educational experiences for students, this Agreement is intended to govern the relationship between Experience Provider and BYU with respect to student Interns from BYU in an internship arrangement with the Experience Provider.
+2. GENERAL CONSIDERATIONS.
+2.1 An internship is a cooperative student program between BYU and the Experience Provider.
+The Experience Provider will provide supervision, facilities, and instruction that help students of BYU (each an "Intern") acquire skills and knowledge related to their chosen field of study or occupation.
+2.2 This Agreement is effective as of the Effective Date and may be terminated by BYU or the Experience Provider for any reason by providing 30 days advance written notice to the other party.
+2.3 Experience Provider and BYU shall each provide a contact person (the "Internship Coordinator") for activities related to the performance of this Agreement.
+The following contact names and addresses shall be the initial Internship Coordinators for the Experience Provider and for BYU.
+Others may be designated in writing by the parties at any time.
+Typically the provider will be the clinical supervisor for the intern.
+For experience provider For BYU: Phone: Phone: Phone: Email: Email: Eman.
+2.4 BYU and the Experience Provider agree to indemnify each other from any claims or liability, including reasonable attorneys' fees, due to their respective negligent acts or omissions arising from the performance of this Agreement.
+Each party further agrees to have in effect insurance coverage to adequately underwrite this promise of indemnity.
+2.5 Neither BYU nor the Experience Provider will be responsible nor held liable for any claims, disputes, losses, damages, injuries, adverse events or outcomes arising out of or caused only by the other party's actions, inactions or negligence.
+If, however, such claims disputes, losses, damages, injuries,

+2.6 This Master Agreement is not intended and shall not be construed to create the relationship of agent, servant, employee, partnership, joint venture or association between BYU and the Experience Provider and their employees, Interns, or agents; but rather is an Agreement by and among two independent contractors.
+Each Intern is placed with the Experience Provider in order to receive educational experience as part of the academic curriculum; duties performed by an Intern are not per formed as an employee of the Experience Provider but rather in fulfillment of the academic requirements of the educational experience and are performed under direct supervision by the Experience Provider's personnel.
 To the extent allowed under state and/or federal law, neither the Experience Provider nor BYU is required to provide worker's compensation coverage for the Interns participating in the educational experience.